 To assemble the spinners, after laminating, poke a hole through the center of the spinner graphic.
 Thread one end of a paper clip onto a paper fastener, then push the paper fastener through the hole in the paper.
 Open the backings of the paper fastener and secure with tape if desired.

-The first activity is a Spin & Cover game.
 This can be played independently by spinning the spinner and covering a picture that matches what was spun.
 Or it can be played with two players as a game of Bump!

 To play Bump!: